Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: The proposed method

 \subsection{Overview}

-As illustrated in Figure \ref{fig:overview}, the main components of the proposed method are a ConvNet-based encoder, transformer-based temporal feature refinement (TFR) modules, a change feature (CF) module, two task-specific ConvNet-based decoders, and a Markovian multi-task (MTI) integration module.
+As illustrated in Fig. \ref{fig:overview}, the main components of the proposed method are a ConvNet-based encoder, transformer-based temporal feature refinement (TFR) modules, a change feature (CF) module, two task-specific ConvNet-based decoders, and a Markovian multi-task integration (MTI) module.
 The following summarizes the urbanization monitoring process of the proposed method for a time series of satellite images:

 \begin{enumerate}[label=\arabic*.,ref=\arabic*] \item First, for each image in the time series, multi-scale feature maps are extracted using an encoder with shared weights.

 \item Next, the above time series of feature maps are grouped by scale and fed to separate TFR modules consisting of transformer encoder layers.
 The temporally refined feature maps are regrouped according to their timestamp.